Skip to content

 Args:

-target_dir (str or Path): Path to the directory where the SWAT model files will be copied.
+target_dir (str or Path): Path to the directory where the simulation will be done.

 The `params` dictionary should follow this structure: